 Please follow this link to find out more about the disabled facilities at the exhibition halls.

 There are cloakrooms where you can leave your belongings at the entrance to the National Hall and the Grand Hall.
 These ask for a small charge.
-There is also a ‘Shopping Drop Off’ facility in the Shopping Village (National Hall) which is run by the Pony Club, they will ask for a donation to the Charity.
+There is also a ‘Shopping Drop Off’ facility in the Shopping Village (National Hall).

 There are toilet facilities throughout the halls which will be well signposted.

 Whether you want fine dining or fish and chips there is a huge choice of places to eat at Olympia.
 Click here to view the Olympia 2014 Where to Eat guide

 The Olympia Brasserie